Their Last Season

 Why is life so unpredictable?

-The next moment there is just their remnants.
+The next moment, there are just their remnants.

-Hamza and Sumayya were sitting on their room's balcony, sipping tea.
+Hamza and Sumaiya were sitting on their room's balcony, sipping tea.

-Sumayya asked the question that had been on her mind for 15 days.
+Putting her cup on the table, Sumaiya asked the question that had been on her mind for the past 15 days.

 "Hamza."
 She began.